emhill/117-Su15/src/morea/11.oo/proj.md

 This is why `self` is always the first argument to all of the methods in the `Date` class (and in any class that you define): because `self` is how the method can access the individual data members in the object that called it.

 **Please notice also:** this means that a method always has at least one argument, namely `self`.
-However, this value is passed in implicitly when the method is called.
+However, this value is passed  implicitly when the method is called.
 For example, `isLeapYear` is invoked in the example above as `Date(1,1,1900).isLeapYear()`, and Python automatically passed self, in this case the object `Date(1,1,1900)`, as the first argument to the `isLeapYear` method.

 #### Testing your initial `Date` class:

-Just to get a feel for how to test your new datatype, try out the following calls:
+Just to get a feel for how to test your new datatype, try out the following calls in the python console:

 	# create an object named d with the constructor
 	>>> d = Date(4, 7, 2015)  # use another day if you prefer...